Life As a Shoe Machine Operator

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Operation and Control: Controlling operations of equipment or systems.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

-In 2016, there was an estimated number of 3,600 jobs in the United States for Shoe Machine Operator.
+In the United States, there were 3,600 jobs for Shoe Machine Operator in 2016.
 There is little to no growth in job opportunities for Shoe Machine Operator.
 There will be an estimated 400 positions for Shoe Machine Operator per year.

 The states with the most job growth for Shoe Machine Operator are Illinois, Oregon, and Washington.
 Watch out if you plan on working in Washington, Oregon, or Illinois.
 These states have the worst job growth for this type of profession.

 Do Shoe Machine Operators Make A Lot Of Money?

 The typical yearly salary for Shoe Machine Operators is somewhere between $19,020 and $40,410.